-"The Society for the Propagation of the Faith, Archdiocese of Milwaukee, Inc., (SPOF), on behalf of the people of the archdiocese, has a long history of cooperation with the mission church.
+Antoinette Mensah (Missio Invest Board Member and Director of SPOF, Archdiocese of Milwaukee) "The Society for the Propagation of the Faith, Archdiocese of Milwaukee, Inc., (SPOF), on behalf of the people of the archdiocese, has a long history of cooperation with the mission church.
 But true solidarity is a two-way street, where everyone benefits from a spirit of encounter and engagement.
-Missio Invest is a program of mutual support that SPOF is proud to be a part of and encourages others to adopt." - October 18, 2021 Antoinette Mensah Missio Invest Board Member and Director of SPOF, Archdiocese of Milwaukee - Investor
+Missio Invest is a program of mutual support that the SPOF is proud to be a part of and encourages others to adopt." - October 18, 2021

 "Missio Invest supports ministries of religious Sisters in Africa that mirror those of our own Servite Sisters in education and health care, as well as social and pastoral outreach.
-We especially appreciate Missio Invest's on-site investment managers who have firsthand knowledge of the religious institutes receiving loans and provide them with the advice and training needed to succeed." - October 16, 2021 Sr. Theresa Sandok, OSM Servants of Mary (Servite Sisters) - Donor
+We especially appreciate Missio Invest's on-site investment managers who have firsthand knowledge of the religious institutes receiving loans and provide them with the advice and training needed to succeed."

+- October 16, 2021

+Sr. Theresa Sandok, OSM

+Servants of Mary (Servite Sisters) - Donor

 Farm Mentorship Program of Salina Diocese, Kansas, USA When Father Steve Heina from Salina Diocese in Kansas heard about Missio Invest's work, he wondered if it would make sense to create a mentorship program connecting farmers in the US to farmers in Africa.
 He contacted Missio Invest and worked with Kansas farmer Tom Murphy to launch a pilot program, which came to fruition in 2020.
 To date, the program has matched 5 US famers with 5 of Missio Invest's project leaders across Kenya and Tanzania for sharing of experiences, agricultural advisory, and faith.
 One participant in the program is Fr.
 Eliud Mwenda, Project Leader of Holy Family Parish's Mukothima Farm in Kenya.
-Mukothima had received a \$60,000 Ioan from Missio Invest in July 2020 to support farm mechanization and irrigation.
+Mukothima had received a \$60,000 loan from Missio Invest in July 2020 to support farm mechanization and irrigation.
 In June 2021, Fr.
 Eliud was in the US visiting a parish in Iowa and had the opportunity to drive to Kansas to meet with Fr.
 Heina and Tom Murphy, exchange ideas and learn from each other.
 While there are many differences between farming in Africa and the US, the mentorship program is an opportunity to explore common ground and transfer knowledge - in both directions.
 Fr.
-Eliud's visit was an excellent step forward in this initiative that is true to the mission spirit. www.missioinvest.org Missio Invest 224 W 35th St. Suite 500 New York, NY 10001, USA info@missioinvest.org A virtuous circle of sustainable impact.
+Eliud's visit was an excellent step forward for this initiative that is true to the mission spirit. www.missioinvest.org Missio Invest 224 W 35th St. Suite 500 New York, NY 10001, USA info@missioinvest.or

+A virtuous circle of sustainable impact.
 That's the power of Missio Invest.

-nmanuel Ikwuegbu / Unsplash Annie Spratt / Unsplash Alex Radelich / Unsplash CIAT / Georgina Smith Maps by Mapchart & Vemaps
+Photo Credits Emmanuel Ikwuegbu / Unsplas Annie Spratt / Unsplas Alex Radelich / Unsplas CIAT / Georgina Smi Maps by Mapchart & Vemaj